polterguy/phosphorusfive/README.md

 Notice how there is no difference between *"data"* and *"code"* from a semantic point of view in p5 lambda and Hyperlisp.
 There is also no difference between *"methods"* and *"keywords"* in p5 lambda.
-This might for the experienced developer seem like a disadvantage, likely leading to unmaintainable code, and cluttered software solutions, but actually the exact opposite is true.
+This might for an experienced developer seem like a disadvantage, likely leading to unmaintainable code, and cluttered software solutions, but actually the exact opposite is true.

-By unlearning everything you think you knew about software, and attack it from an entirely new angle, you will actually discover how the *"everything is one"* approach in p5, opens up an entirely new doorway to thinking about software, far superior to all previously learned conventions and best practice.
+By unlearning everything you think you knew about software, and approach it from an entirely new angle, you will actually discover how the *"everything is one"* approach in p5, opens up an entirely new doorway to thinking about software, far superior to previously learned conventions and best practice.
 For instance, there are no *"design patterns"* in p5 lambda, and neither are any design patterns necessary.